h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ``` -->

 ### &#x2022; Note
 1) Additional transformation.
 We need additional transformation to correct some parts of tracking data in some takes (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)).
-They are: [tbd: polishing + code]
+They are: [tbd: polishing + code ??]

 |  Take   | Part | Rotation |
 |  :----:  | :----:  |:----:  |